 While these are some of the possible punishments, filing a Motion for Contempt is usually about simply wanting the person to follow your Decree.
 This is why the Court will often tell the person in contempt he or she can purge contempt if they obey the Order from then on.

 One of the benefits of bringing contempt against someone who has failed to pay child support or other financial obligations, is the Court will grant a judgment for the amount owed.
 You can take that judgment and garnish wages to collect the amounts due.

 Keep in mind that Motions for Contempt, while useful both for recovery amounts owed and for changing behavior, must be supported by clear and convincing evidence.
 Please, ensure you have the proper evidence before requesting contempt.

-Contact Brown Law for Your Divorce Decree Enforcement Needs.
+Contact Brown Family Law for Your Divorce Decree Enforcement Needs.

 Brown Family Law’s experienced Utah family law team will sit down with you and discuss your enforcement needs.
 We will always give you an honest assessment regarding the strength of your Motion for Contempt case.
 And we will always be available when you need us.
 Call us today: 801-685-9999 or 800-299-1016.